If we’ve not heard these questions being asked, we’ve been the ones asking them.

 So, in which aspects of adult life does maths feature?

-If you find yourself in difficulty when it comes to your maths skills, why not take some refresher lessons to help you in your day-to-day life?
+If you find yourself in difficulty when it comes to your maths skills, why not take some refresher lessons with a maths tutor to help you in your day-to-day life?

 It’s a simple fact that being good at maths can help when it comes to understanding your income and expenditure.